VegyBS/qlik-replicate-docker/README.md

 │   └── qlik-replicate
 │       ├── Dockerfile
 │       └── scripts
+├── .github
+│   ├── workflows
+│   └── actions
 ├── qlik-docker-example
-│   ├── start_replicate.sh
-│   ├── README.md
-│   ├── README
-│   ├── run_docker.sh
-│   ├── db2client.rsp
-│   ├── drivers
+├── .github/scripts
-│   └── create-dockerfile.sh
 ├── README.md
-├── LICENSE
-└── .gitignore
+└── LICENSE
 ```

 ---

-## About the Author

-This project is maintained by an engineer with nearly three decades of experience working with data and databases, around fifteen years in ETL and ELT, and more than six years supporting and building Qlik Replicate in containerised environments using Docker, AWS Fargate, and CI/CD automation.

-The intention behind this repository is not to claim authority, but to share practical experience and create a foundation others can build on.
-The best solutions come from collaboration, and contributions, suggestions, and improvements from the community are genuinely welcome.
+# Legal and Licensing Boundaries

+This repository cannot provide:

+- Qlik Replicate binaries
+- Qlik licenses
+- Proprietary endpoint drivers
+- Any mechanism to bypass licensing

+You must supply your own valid license.

 ---

-## Troubleshooting

-Replicate UI not loading:
-- Ensure the correct port is exposed
-- Check container logs for missing dependencies

-License rejected:
-- Qlik Replicate licenses are only available directly from Qlik or an authorised Qlik partner
-- They cannot be generated, downloaded, or obtained from this repository
-- The license file may be supplied as a plain file or as base64 text
-- Ensure the license matches the installed Replicate version

-Installer fails on Amazon Linux 2023:
-- Ensure the RPM filename matches the version in the Dockerfile
-- AL2023 requires non‑systemd installation
+# About the Author

+This project is maintained by an engineer with decades of experience in data engineering, ETL/ELT, and Qlik Replicate in containerised environments.

+Contributions and improvements are welcome.

 ---

-## License

-This project is MIT licensed.
-Qlik Replicate is a commercial product and requires a valid license.